-It is a requirement of European Legislation to have your festival glass stamped with the CE mark (government stamp), for any glasses that are being used in licensed establishments, such as bars, pubs, restaurants, beer festivals etc. This ensures that you are serving the correct measured amount and complies with laws on the service of alcohol.
+It is a requirement of British and European Legislation to have your festival glass stamped with the UKCA or CE mark (government stamp), for any glasses that are being used in licensed establishments, such as bars, pubs, restaurants, beer festivals etc. This ensures that you are serving the correct measured amount and complies with laws on the service of alcohol.

-The CE measurement mark can be to the brim or a line marked on the cup.
-The ‘M15’ states the year in which the CE mark was applied, for example at the time of writing this we are now on ‘M19’ for 2019.
-The 4 digit number is the registration number for the government body that verified the CE marking.
+The UKCA or CE measurement mark can be to the brim or a line marked on the cup.
+The ‘M15’ states the year in which the UKCA or CE mark was applied, for example at the time of writing this we are now on ‘M21’ for 2021.
+The 4 digit number is the registration number for the government body that verified the UKCA or CE marking.

-If you are using your glass as a measuring tool for serving alcohol (beers/ cider/ lager) you need a CE mark.
-If you are using the product at home or using an alternative measurement tool (that’s approved) then the glass doesn’t need a CE mark.
+If you are using your glass as a measuring tool for serving alcohol (beers/ cider/ lager) you need a UKCA or CE mark.
+If you are using the product at home or using an alternative measurement tool (that’s approved) then the glass doesn’t need a UKCA or CE mark.

-Generally speaking if you are selling alcohol within the EU at a licensed festival event or stadium your cups need to be CE marked.
+Generally speaking if you are selling alcohol within the UK or EU at a licensed festival event or stadium your cups need to be UKCA or CE marked.